 Additional Requirements and Training

-After the first year, your focus will be on research, and you will have opportunities to present your work in informal and formal settings.
+After the first year, your focus will be on learning to perform rigorous research and to develop new project ideas or directions, and you will have opportunities to present your work in informal and formal settings.
 In addition, we require the following:

 Responsible Conduct in Research Training